armadaproject/armada/docs/demo.md

 #### Windows (using Git Bash):

-Open a text editor like Notepad.
+Use a text editor of your choice.
 Copy and paste the following lines into the text editor:
 ```
 #!/bin/bash